by John Ellis

 Well, “God” is an obvious answer.
 From beginning to end, God is front and center in the Bible.
 That must mean something, but at this point in the study, the goal is to collect information and not to interpret that information.
 Remember, until we immerse ourselves in the whole text we probably don’t possess enough information yet to trust our interpretation.

 Throughout the Bible, other characters are highlighted and mentioned – Abraham, Moses, and David, to name three.
 That means something, but, once again, the initial readings are to collect information.
 Also, when reading cover to cover, certain themes rise to the top.
-While not exhaustive, that list includes sin, death, judgment, salvation, and a garden and a city.
+While not exhaustive, that list includes sin, death, judgment, covenants, salvation, and a garden and a city that merge into a garden-city.

 Throughout the whole Bible, sin brings judgment, specifically death, yet within that darkness the hope of rescue, of salvation, runs concurrently.
 Once again, that means something, but what that means is a question to be explored later.
 Because, and jumping ahead a bit, the answer to that can only be answered when the protagonist’s objective and the antagonist’s obstacle are revealed to the reader.